rick-r/marriage-figaro-norway/captions.md

 Il vostro arrivo
 in scompiglio lo pose,
 ed allor in quel loco si nascose.

   He's been in here the whole time.
 He was asking me for help trying to keep his job... (?thrown off set).
 And he hid in there when you came in.

 IL CONTE:
-[a Susanna]
 Oh ciel, dunque ha sentito
 tutto quello ch'io ti dicea!

   So he heard everything!

 CHERUBINO:
 Feci per non sentir quanto potea.

   Hey I did my best to not hear anything at all!

 IL CONTE:
 E voi restate qui, picciol serpente

   You stay right here you piece of shit!